Skip to main content

 Examples (What are examples for Form I-526?)

-- Weak application: An applicant submits Form I-526 without providing evidence of the lawful source of investment funds, resulting in a request for additional information and delays in processing.
+• Weak application: An applicant submits Form I-526 without evidence of lawful source of funds, leading to a request for additional information and a delay in processing.

 Common misconceptions (What misconceptions surround Form I-526?)

-- Some applicants assume that once they file Form I-526, they can immediately start working in the U.S.; however, filing the form does not grant work authorization.
+• Some applicants assume that once they submit Form I-526, they can immediately start working in the U.S.; however, approval of the form is required before any employment authorization is granted.

 Edge cases and variations